10 Simple Design Principles to Create Stunning Graphics

 5. Balance out the elements in the design

 You may now think, how to strike the perfect balance within your design?
-Well, there are two successful ways to bring balance your design.
+Well, there are two successful ways to bring balance to your design.

 First, the symmetrical balance.